openwebdocs/owd-website/pages/content/reports/2024/index.md

 ### Collecting browser compatibility data whenever browsers release a new beta version

-This project has initially been funded by the Sovereign Tech Fund with the goal to provide web developers with the latest information about available web platform features whenever a new browser version is released and continues thanks to OWD's main sponsors Google and Microsoft.
+This project has initially been funded by the [Sovereign Tech Fund](#sovereign-tech-fund) with the goal to provide web developers with the latest information about available web platform features whenever a new browser version is released and continues thanks to OWD's main sponsors Google and Microsoft.
 In 2024, we observed 11 releases from Chrome, 12 from Firefox, and 7 from Safari.
 We systematically collected compatibility data 30 times in 2024.

 For Chrome 122-132, Firefox 123-134, and Safari 17.4-18.3 we were able to update browser compat data within the beta cycles of the browser releases, so that web developers were provided with updated information at the time these browsers released the stable version.

 2024 was the first year we systematically collected web platform compatibility data and we want to continue this effort and make it as efficient as possible for the years and browser releases to come.
 The maintenance of the mdn-browser-compat-data project has highly benefited from this and the data is much more reliable allowing data consumers, especially the web-features and baseline projects, to be most up-to-date and accurate.

-The project is led by Florian Scholz and representatives of browser projects have been reviewing data.
-Thank you: Philip Jägenstedt (Chromium/Google), Rachel Andrew (Chromium/Google), Chris Mills (Chromium/Google), Patrick Brosset (Chromium/Microsoft), Jon Davis (WebKit/Apple), Jen Simmons (WebKit/Apple), Ruth John (Gecko/Mozilla), Brian Smith (Gecko/Mozilla), Hamish Willee (Gecko/Mozilla), Claas Augner (Gecko/Mozilla).
+The project is led by [Florian Scholz](https://github.com/Elchi3) and representatives of browser projects have been reviewing data.
+Thank you: [Philip Jägenstedt](https://github.com/foolip) (Chromium/Google), [Rachel Andrew](https://github.com/rachelandrew) (Chromium/Google), [Chris Mills](https://github.com/chrisdavidmills) (Chromium/Google), [Patrick Brosset](https://github.com/captainbrosset/) (Chromium/Microsoft), [Jon Davis](https://github.com/jdatapple) (WebKit/Apple), [Jen Simmons](https://github.com/jensimmons) (WebKit/Apple), [Ruth John](https://github.com/Rumyra) (Gecko/Mozilla), [Brian Smith](https://github.com/bsmth) (Gecko/Mozilla), [Hamish Willee](https://github.com/hamishwillee) (Gecko/Mozilla), [Claas Augner](https://github.com/caugner) (Gecko/Mozilla).

 ### Documentation for interoperable and widely available features

 TBD @estelle

 Mention our new backlog dashboard https://openwebdocs.github.io/web-docs-backlog/

+### W3C WebDX web-features mapping of BCD keys into baseline features

+As of writing this report, there are about 15,000 browser-compat-data keys that describe features of the web platform.
+In 2024, the W3C WebDX web-features project went on a mission to map all of these keys into [web-features](https://github.com/web-platform-dx/web-features) to build a shared catalog of features of the web platform.

+By creating a common nomenclature for web platform features, web-features intends to support communication between web developers, browser vendors, standardization bodies, and other ecosystem participants.
+From Array to Cascade Layers to Offscreen Canvas, web-features identifies, defines, and categorizes capabilities of the web platform that web developers care about.

+This work has been fantastic team work with a group of people contracted by Google, including Open Web Docs, [James Stuckey Weber](https://github.com/jamesnw/) from [Oddbird](https://www.oddbird.net/), [Dietrich Ayala](https://github.com/autonome), [Daniel D. Beck](https://github.com/ddbeck), and [Kadir Topal](https://github.com/atopal).
+It was great fun and memories from the [BCD migration from wiki tables to JSON data](https://hacks.mozilla.org/2018/02/mdn-browser-compatibility-data/) came back as we were [tracking our progress](https://github.com/web-platform-dx/web-features/issues/788) over the last few months.

+We also provided synchronization of browser-compat-data keys between the mdn/browser-compat-data and web-platform-dx/web-features repositories and made sure that the two projects sync up nicely and complement each other effectively.

+### Replacing all "true" and "null" versions with real version numbers in BCD

+In [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data), we used to set the version number to "true" whenever we know that a web platform feature is supported in a browser but we don't know which was the first version that introduced support.
+Also, when a features' support was entirely unknown, we used to set the version number to "null".
+This meant that the compatibility data was quite incomplete and not always useful to data consumers.
+Especially the calculation of baseline was not possible with incomplete data.

+Thanks to a 2024 project led by [Queen Vinyl Da.i'gyu-Kazotetsu](https://github.com/queengooborg) and [Florian Scholz](https://github.com/Elchi3), BCD no longer has "true" and "null" values.
+All data in BCD now comes with a real version number or at least a [ranged version number](https://github.com/mdn/browser-compat-data/blob/main/schemas/compat-data-schema.md#ranged-versions-).

 ### Web Security docs for MDN